-Like the rest of the country, there is barely any industrial activity taking place in the NBR.
+Like the rest of the country, there is barely any industrial activity taking place in the WCR.
 The region is predominantly agricultural, which mainly subsistence base rather than mechanized.
 The air quality in the region is mainly influence by the prevailing weather condition.
-In the dry season, when the landscape is bare, as the vegetation cover would normally be cleared by the frequent bush fires and/or grazing by animals (domestic and wild), winds can easily blow away the top soil, which affects the air quality.
-The peculiar case of NBR influence this factor to the greater extent.
-Unlike the rest of the country, the vegetation cover is NBR is severely depleted due to years of deforestation, and the proximity of the region to northern Senegal, which is characteristically desert like with dry and dust-laden winds a common phenomenon, is the single major determinant of the region's air quality.
+In the dry season, when the landscape is bare, as the vegetation cover would normally be cleared by the frequent bush fires and/or grazing by animals (domestic and wild), the winds can easily blow away the top soil, which affects the air quality.
+In the rainy season, this is considerably reduced due to the wet condition that prevails.